MartaGDC/Queering-the-map/README.md

 Illegal                          | -                               | 0.229530     | | 0.002533                        | 0.012426

 ### Relationship between all the characteristics of the countries and the discourse
+The folowing table shows the coefficients for those variables that show a statistically significant relationship with the discourse sentiment or emotionality when including all the variables in the model, and their p-values.

 |                                | *Sentiment*                     |              | | *Emotionality*                  |             |
 ---------------------------------|:-------------------------------:|-------------:|-|:-------------------------------:|------------:
 **Variables**                    | **Coefficients if significant** | **p-value**  | | **Coefficients if significant** | **p-value**